maduhu/cloudstack-docs/rtd/source/concepts.rst

 System Reserved IP Addresses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The various system VMs, (Secondary Storage VMs, Console Proxy VMs, and in the case of vSphere, the Virtual Routers) require IP adresses in order for the management server(s) to communicate with them.

-In each zone, you need to configure a range of 'reserved' IP addresses on the management network in each pod.
-These IP addresses   This network carries communication between the CloudStack Management Server
+Therefore you need to configure a range of 'reserved' IP addresses from the management network in each pod.
+These IP addresses are then assigned as required to the management network interfaces of the system VMs.

-The reserved IP addresses must be unique across the cloud.
-You cannot, for example, have a host in one zone which has the same private IP address as a host in another zone.
+The reserved IP addresses must be unique within each region.
+You cannot, for example, have a host in one zone which has the same private IP address as a host in another zone within the same region.

-The hosts in a pod are assigned private IP addresses.
-These are typically RFC1918 addresses.
-The Console Proxy and Secondary Storage system VMs are also allocated private IP addresses in the CIDR of the pod that they are created in.

 Make sure computing servers and Management Servers use IP addresses outside of the System Reserved IP range.
 For example, suppose the System